 Tour Art Competition

-2021’s Tour Art Competition challenges new artists to submit an artwork based on the theme of 'Forces of Nature’
+2022's Tour Art Competition challenges new artists to submit an artwork based on the theme of 'Disguise’

-New artists, aged 16+ with less than five years’ experience of showing their work, are invited to submit one artwork by midnight (UK GMT) on Sunday 4 July 2021.
-The artwork should either be presented in a square format or be able to be successfully cropped to a square format when reproduced.
+New artists, aged 16+ with less than five years’ experience of showing their work, are invited to submit one artwork by midnight (UK GMT) on Sunday 3 July 2022.
+Two-dimensional works in any medium can be submitted, including paintings, drawings, prints, photography and digital art works.
+The artwork should either be presented in a square format or be able to be successfully cropped to a square format when reproduced, with a maximum size of 50cm x 50cm.
 A panel of judges will consider the creativity and technical execution of the artworks and how well each piece interprets the brief, before selecting a shortlist and the eventual winning entry.

-The winning artist will see their artwork on the cover of the Glyndebourne Tour Programme and their work will also be part of a digital exhibition with all shortlisted works, hosted by Glyndebourne this autumn.
-Works can be offered for sale during the exhibition with an upper price limit of £1,500.
-If Covid-19 restrictions allow, we may also be able to hold a physical exhibition of the artworks in Glyndebourne’s onsite Gallery 94.
+The winning artist will see their artwork on the cover of the Glyndebourne Tour Programme 2022 and their work will also be part of both a physical exhibition onsite at Glyndebourne’s Gallery 94 and a digital exhibition with all shortlisted works this autumn.
+Works can be offered for sale during the exhibition with an upper price limit of £500 (including commission).

-As part of the prize, the winner will receive four free tickets to a world-class opera production at Glyndebourne during the Tour 2021.
+As part of the prize, the winner will receive four free tickets to The Marriage of Figaro at Glyndebourne during the Tour 2022.
 All shortlisted entrants will win two free tickets.

-We were unable to run the competition in 2020 but Tom Faber, a graduate of Chelsea College of Arts and University of Cambridge, was our 2019 competition winner with a digital collage, Composition After Saint Anthony.
-Tom took the relationship between painting and digital media as part of his interpretation of the competition theme ‘Lost and Found’.
-Tom’s work was part of an impressive shortlist of original artworks, submitted from 19 different countries.
+Tom Faber, was our 2019 competition winner with a digital collage, Composition After Saint Anthony.
+Tom took the relationship between painting and digital media as part of his interpretation of the competition theme ‘Lost and found’.

 London-based artist, Sam Creasey, won 2018’s competition with For Love Nor Money.
-Chief Judge and Glyndebourne’s Executive Chairman Gus Christie said it was ‘a brilliant execution of a topical theme, it feels modern and unique.’
+Head competition judge and Glyndebourne’s executive chairman Gus Christie said it was ‘a brilliant execution of a topical theme, it feels modern and unique.’